-The Hepworth Gallery, Wakefield – History
+The History of The Hepworth Gallery, Wakefield

-by Peter Thornborrow & Paul Gwilliam
+By Peter Thornborrow & Paul Gwilliam

 The catalyst for this iconic gallery was the offer in 1997 from the trustees of the Hepworth estate to Wakefield Council of Barbra Hepworth’s original plaster sculptures, a unique collection of forty works found in her St Ive’s studio after her death in 1975.